 - An unknown cause.

-A subarachnoid hemorrhage occurs in an estimated 40 to 50 out of 100,000 people over the age of 30.
-It is slightly most common in women than men.
+A subarachnoid hemorrhage occurs in approximately 40 to 50 out of 100,000 individuals over 30.
+It’s slightly most common in women than men.
 Risks include:

 - Aneurysms in other blood vessels.

 - Fibromuscular dysplasia, a condition that causes medium-sized arteries to narrow or enlarge.